grouparoo/grouparoo/documents/guides/create-groups.md

 ## Manual Groups

-While the power of Grouparoo lies in our `Calculated` Groups, `Manual` Groups are still valuable from time to time. `Manual Groups` are Groups of profiles where a Grouparoo user manually adds/remove Profiles from the group.
+While a great deal of the value of Grouparoo comes from our `Calculated Groups`, `Manual Groups` are still valuable in certain circumstances. `Manual Groups` are Groups of profiles where you manually add or remove Profiles from the Group.

 # Next Steps